stefandmn/Clue/README.md

 from TV remove control and also to control the entire _HDMI_ chain using **System Setup** utility (deployed like a _Kodi_ addon).

-**Clue** works mainly on all RPi devices, supported devices and their technical specifications are described below.
+**Clue** works mainly on all RPi devices, supported devices, and their technical specifications are described below.
 In addition, this documentation provides guidelines to extend the **Clue OS** setup or to adapt existing functionalities adjusting packages configuration.